ThinkMorph/ThinkMorph/README.md

     dataset = load_dataset("ThinkMorph/Chart_Refocus", split="train")
     ```

 2. Convert the downloaded dataset into a data format suitable for model training.
-For details on the Bagel officially supported data formats, see in [Train](https://github.com/ByteDance-Seed/Bagel/blob/main/TRAIN.md).
+We provide a format processing script in [here](https://github.com/ThinkMorph/ThinkMorph/issues/3#issuecomment-3519711671).

    Based on Bagel's implementation, we modify the training code to support our interleaved data format, and an easy-to-understand example of a parquet file is shown below:

 ```python
 {